jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 $$
 x^k \cdots
 $$
 But you may realize that the magnitude of the coefficent also grow.
-But there are some issues:
+There are other issues:
 * The search space increases significantly, and
 * The high order also make certain region to have a steep gradient.
 Both of them making training much harder.